-This Infant-to-Toddler Rocker has two recline positions — one conducive to snoozing, and the other meant for playtime and eating — as well as a removable bar with toys for baby to bat at (remove this for toddlers).
+This Infant to Toddler Rocker has two recline positions — one conducive to snoozing, and the other meant for playtime and eating — as well as a removable toy bar for baby to swat at (remove this for toddlers, obvi).

-If you have some more money to spend — or if you have a rich aunt who will buy it from your registry — there are some higher-end bouncers out there that are well-liked… and great looking.
+If you’re looking for a high quality baby bouncer (one that can be used for several kiddos) — or if you have a rich Aunt who will buy it from your registry — there are some higher-end bouncers out there that are well-liked… and great looking.
 These are all in the $200 territory.

 1. BabyBjorn Bouncer Balance ~ $199

 The beloved Balance is a staple in many households.
 This bouncer (of sorts) is a beautiful and safe space for a fussy baby.
 No batteries are needed for this sucker (yay!), because your baby learns how to make it rock using her own movements.
 Some people call this a “standing bouncer” because it’s more upright.